 Danley Settlers in Canada in the 19th Century

-- Catherine Danley, aged 28, arrived in Saint John, NB in 1834 aboard the brig "Matilda" from Cork
+Catherine Danley, aged 28, who arrived in Saint John, New Brunswick in 1834 aboard the brig "Matilda" from Cork, Ireland

 Contemporary Notables of the name Danley (post 1700)

 R. C. Danley, American Republican politician, Alternate Delegate to Republican National Convention from Iowa, 1936

 Louis S. Danley, American Democrat politician, Alternate Delegate to Democratic National Convention from Michigan, 1964; Candidate for Michigan State Senate 22nd District, 1964